RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 For simplicity we are using the local density approximation, and the standard NCP library pseudopotentials.

+After running Castep, have a quick look at the `.phonon` or `.castep` output file again.
+The key difference is that there are now 36 modes.
+This is entirely expected: the number of modes is equal to 3 * the number of atoms in the primitive cell, and benzene (C~6~H~6~) has 12 atoms.
+This time, the first 3 modes are imaginary (displayed as negative), and modes 4, 5 and 6 correspond to the acoustic modes.

 Once these calculations have completed you should generate a phonon DOS and ir spectra as in the previous practical and compare the molecule